zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-10-07】[wppconnect-team / wppconnect](https://github.com/wppconnect-team/wppconnect) - WPPConnect is an open source project developed by the JavaScript community with the aim of exporting functions from WhatsApp Web to the node, which can be used to support the creation of any interaction, such as customer service, media sending, intelligence recognition based on phrases artificial and many other things, use your imagination
 * 【2025-10-05】[zilliztech / claude-context](https://github.com/zilliztech/claude-context) - Code search MCP for Claude Code.
 Make entire codebase the context for any coding agent.
 * 【2025-10-02】[salesforcecli / mcp](https://github.com/salesforcecli/mcp) - MCP Server for interacting with Salesforce instances
 * 【2025-10-02】[intellectronica / ruler](https://github.com/intellectronica/ruler) - Ruler — apply the same rules to all coding agents